A People's Pathway to Equity

 What does inequality in the U.S. look like?

-Listen to Reverend Barber–an acclaimed civil rights lawyer and movement leader–lay out the “Seven Sins” impeding equality in America.
+Listen to Reverend Barber–an acclaimed civil rights leader–lay out the “Seven Sins” impeding equality in America.
 These strategies for structural oppression are rooted in slavery and still very present to this day.

 3. Finding What You’re FOR